Die-drei-von-der-Tanke/deploymentsupport/README.md

-# deploymentsupport
+# Repo to Store ARM Template for Quick Deployment
-This repo is only meant to support deployments.
+This repo is only meant to support deployments, until we found a better solution.